MadhushaPrasad/Diagon-Alley/README.md

 ## What is Hacktoberfest? 🔖
 </br>
-Hacktoberfest is one such event from [Digital Ocean](https://hacktoberfest.digitalocean.com/) that encourages you to contribute back to your favorite projects.
+Hacktoberfest is one such event from <a href="https://hacktoberfest.digitalocean.com/" target="_blank">Digital Ocean</a>
+ that encourages you to contribute back to your favorite projects.
 In exchange for your contributions, you either get a gift from DigitalOcean, or you can choose to plant a tree instead.
 </br>

 ## Everything you really need to know about Hacktoberfest✨